Installation of PyHarm with pip

 The CHarm binaries were compiled using the following settings.

-• gcc compiler on Linux and macOS and MSVC on Windows.
+• gcc compiler on Linux, clang on macOS and MSVC on Windows.

 • --enable-double-precision to compile in double precision.